 The exact type and cause of damage, your location, and your policy type all factor into how hurricane claims are handled.

 Homeowners Insurance Covers:

-Homeowners insurance covers storm and hurricane damage to the buildings on your property caused by:
+Homeowners insurance can cover damage to the buildings on your property caused by:

 - High winds